Skip to main content

 Built-in System Metric Collection

-With built-in system metric collection enabled, memfaultd captures readings on the state and health of your device which are aggregated as part of Metric Reports uploaded to Memfault.
+With built-in system Metric collection enabled, memfaultd captures readings on the state and health of your Device which are aggregated as part of Metric Reports uploaded to Memfault.

-When built-in system metric collection is enabled, readings from collectd that share a top-level namespace with one of the below metric groups will be dropped.
+When built-in system Metric collection is enabled, readings from collectd that share a top-level namespace with one of the below Metric groups will be dropped.
 This is to avoid double-counting or aggregating readings that may be calculated differently.

 Aggregation Types

-Like StatsD metric readings, memfaultd uses different aggregation types internally when aggregating metrics it collects itself.
+Like StatsD Metric readings, memfaultd uses different aggregation types internally when aggregating Metrics it collects itself.
 The different aggregation types are listed below:

 • Histogram: An average of all readings captured within a Metric Report, weighted evenly.
+Some Histogram Metrics also report minimum and maximum values -- see Min/Max Metrics below.

-• Gauge: Stores the most recent value for a metric.
+• Gauge: Stores the most recent value for a Metric.
 When a new reading is received, the old value is discarded and replaced with the new reading's value.

 • Counter: A simple monotonically increasing sum.
 New readings within the duration of a Metric Report are added to the sum of all previous readings captured within that Metric Report.